susanBuck/notes/05_Laravel/02_App_Setup.md

 Use composer to create a new Larval project in that directory:

-	$ composer create-project laravel/laravel placecoder --prefer-dist
+	$ composer create-project laravel/laravel foobar --prefer-dist

 FYI: Download will take a little bit of time.
 Move into the project directory

-	$ cd placecoder
+	$ cd foobar

-Point your local server to the `public/` directory within your new app.
+Point your local server's document root to the `public/` directory within your new app.

-## Create a new app at Pagoda

-When given the option, start your app as an **Empty Repo** (there are Laravel QuickStart options, but we want to set it up ourselves).

-### SSH Key at pagoda

-## Connect to Pagoda
+## Git

-While in your apps folder, initiate a new git repository:
+In your app directory, initiate a new Git repository:

 	$ git init

+### Github
+Create a new, public repostiory at Github.
+When doing this, do *not* initialize the repository with a `README.md` file, since you'll be working with a repository that has already been initialized.

+Note the SSH URL, for example, `git@github.com:username/foobar.git`

+In your project directory, add a new remote origin, for example:

+	$ git remote add github git@github.com:username/foobar.git

+### First commit
-Run git status to see all your untracked files
+Run git status to see all your untracked files:

 	$ git status

-Add all your files for comitting
+Add all your files for comitting:

 	$ git add .

-Commit these changes
+Commit these changes:

 	$ git commit -m 'your commit message'

-Set your Pagoda git clone url
-<small>(FYI This is where you'd start if you were working on an existing project that was already set up with a repo)</small>
+Push your project up to github:

+	$ git push github master

+When you visit your repository on Github you should see all your changes there.

+## Create a new app at Pagoda

+TODO: SSH Key at pagoda

+When given the option, start your app as an **Empty Repo** (there are Laravel QuickStart options, but we want to set it up ourselves).

+Under your App's Admin section in Pagoda, find the Git Clone URL, for example `git@git.pagodabox.com:foobar.git`

+On your computer, in your app's root, add this new remote.

 	$ git remote add pagoda git@git.pagodabox.com:placecoder.git

-(FYI, this URL can be found in your App's Administration Settings too)

-You can double check these settings via:

-	$ git config -l

-First push/deploy!
+Note: You now have *2 remotes*: one for github and one for pagoda.

+Push/Deploy your project to Pagoda:

 	$ git push pagoda master